-- 1. Authority.
-The flight inspection crew is authorized to: - a.
-Perform flight inspections of air navigation systems to determine that such systems meet applicable tolerances contained in this manual, and that the facility will support the associated instrument flight procedures; - b.
-Perform surveillance of aeronautical services; - c.
-Issue NOTAMs subject to the limitations contained in Chapter 5, Section 1; - d.
-Certify the signal-in-space of a facility based on the result of the flight inspection; - e.
-Report hazards encountered during a flight inspection of any type; - f.
-Take appropriate procedural actions; and - g.
-Review, Verify, and Edit topographic, cultural, and obstruction data depicted on FAA VFR Aeronautical Charts for accuracy and navigational usefulness. - 2.
-Responsibility.
-The flight inspection crew is responsible for: - a.
-Conducting flight inspections in accordance with the procedures established by this manual; - b.
-Determining the adequacy of the system to meet its required functions; - c.
-Analyzing and evaluating the flight inspection data to enable a status classification to be assigned; - d.
-Certifying the signal-in-space of a NAVAID in accordance with the tolerances prescribed in this manual; - e.
-Coordinating with engineering, maintenance, and/or Air Traffic Operations personnel; - f.
-Reporting the flight inspection results and status of the system to the appropriate authority; - g.
-Providing the technical details for NOTAMs based on the flight inspection data; - h.
-Making recommendations to military installation commanders regarding NOTAMs for military services; - i.
-Verifying the accuracy of NOTAMs and published information; - j.
-Flight inspecting instrument flight procedures prior to their publication; - k.
-Optimizing facility performance during flight inspections requiring adjustments:
+1. Authority.
+The flight inspection crew is authorized to:

+• Perform flight inspections of air navigation systems to determine that such systems meet applicable tolerances contained in this manual, and that the facility will support the associated instrument flight procedures;

+• Perform surveillance of aeronautical services;

+• Issue Notice to Air Missions (NOTAMs) subject to the limitations contained in Chapter 5, Section 1;

+- Certify the signal-in space of a facility based on the result of the flight inspection; - Report hazards encountered during a flight inspection of any type; - Take appropriate procedural actions; and

+• Review, verify, and edit topographic, cultural, and obstruction data depicted on FAA VFR Aeronautical Charts for accuracy and navigational usefulness.

+2. Responsibility.
+The flight inspection crew is responsible for:

+• Conducting flight inspections in accordance with the procedures established by this manual;

+• Determining the adequacy of the system to meet its required functions;

+• Analyzing and evaluating the flight inspection data to enable a status classification to be assigned;

+• Certifying the signal-in-space of a NAVAID in accordance with the tolerances prescribed in this manual;

+• Coordinating with engineering, maintenance, and/or Air Traffic personnel;

+• Reporting the flight inspection results and status of the systems to the appropriate authority;

+• Providing the technical details for NOTAMs based on the flight inspection data;

+• Making recommendations to military installation commanders regarding NOTAMs for military services;

+- Verifying the accuracy of NOTAMs and published information; - Flight inspecting instrument flight procedures prior to their publication; - Optimizing facility performance during flight inspections requiring adjustments;

-l.
-Determining that RNAV procedural leg types meet the intent of the instrument procedure; and m.
-Conducting flight inspection of non-public procedures IAW this manual and proponent's approved criteria.
-Documenting findings for Flight Standards Service (AFS) use in approving or denying the procedure.
+• Determining that RNAV procedural leg types meet the intent of the instrument procedure; and

+• Conducting flight inspection of non-public procedures in accordance with (IAW) this manual and proponent's approved criteria.
+Documenting findings for Flight Standards Service use in approving or denying the procedure.